boring-plans/flask-boot/README.md

 # flask-boot

-This is a backend scaffold based on flask, sqlalchemy(flask-sqlalchemy).
+This is a backend scaffold based on flask & sqlalchemy(flask-sqlalchemy).